olivierilorenzo/pytorch-triplet/README.md

 ### Warning

 Be sure to adjust *classes* and *samples* params according to your video card memory.
 Note that training ResNet50 from scratch will take more memory than finetuning.
+For evaluation you should use *vram-opt* in *eval* param if you are low on VRAM or your dataset is big.

 Also, pay attention to use *data_aug* param only the first time you launch the script otherwise you'll apply data aumentation on the already augmented dataset .